SemlaliAli/Books-Prediction-Python-Project/README.md

 # Books-Prediction-Python-Project

+Language used : Python with Jupyter notebook

+This project contains :   README file
+                          Project report PDF
+                          .ipynb file that contains python code for the project

 For the DSTI Python Project, I will train a model that predicts a book’s rating using books.csv dataset.
 This Project includes exploratory analysis of the data, feature engineering and selection, model training and evaluation.

 1- Let's explore the data